Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Because the thyroid controls GnRH and SHBG, it is responsible for increasing and decreasing testosterone in your body.

-In addition, one study showed that testosterone might protect the thyroid from autoimmune responses in men with Hashimoto’s thyroiditis [4].
+Moreover, another study published in the Journal of Clinical Pharmacy and Therapeutics showed that testosterone might protect the thyroid from autoimmune responses in men with Hashimoto’s thyroiditis [4].

 Thyroid Disorders and Low Testosterone Levels